codemagic-ci-cd/codemagic-docs/content/building/yaml.md

       - flutter build ios --debug --flavor dev --no-codesign
       - xcode-project use-profiles
       - xcode-project build-ipa --workspace ios/Runner.xcworkspace --scheme Runner

+#### Running custom scripts

+You can run scripts in languages other than shell (`sh`) by defining the languge with a shebang line or by launching a script file present in your repository.

+For example, you can write a build script with Dart like this:

+    scripts:
+        - |
+          #!/usr/local/bin/dart

+          void main() {
+            print('Hello, World!');
+          }

 ### Artifacts